dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 ## Consult Experts and Stakeholders
 - Engage with professors, advisors, or field practitioners to understand unmet research needs.
 - Participate in academic conferences or webinars to learn about ongoing debates and open questions.
+- Network with researchers and discuss potential research gaps.

 ## Use Research Gap Tools
 - Utilize tools like systematic review frameworks or Al-driven platforms' g., Litmaps, Research Rabbit) to identify underexplored areas.